ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 The students, working in pairs of two, are encouraged to develop own ideas and experiment while we answer questions and guide the students through problems.
 We supervise the activity of the students in groups of 1-3 and especially focus on students less familiar with the topic.
 Usually, within the first hours, the students adjust to the setting, start to ask extended questions and play around with parameters to investigate their effect.
-While all groups were able to visualise the perihelion motion, not all students where also able to extract the numerical value for the perihelion motion in case of enhanced forces from general relativity.
+While all groups were able to visualize the perihelion motion, not all students where also able to extract the numerical value for the perihelion motion in case of enhanced forces from general relativity.
 The final step is the comparison of the calculated value to the experimental one.
 In order to do so, some students interpolated their results to the size where the strength of forces coming from General Relativity matches the values dictated by nature.
 One point, that we could not sufficiently cover in the summer school, is the quantitative discussion of the (numerical) errors.